An Idiot’s Take On Anthropology #2: The Psychological Benefits Of Teasing Your Friends

-Just like that, the carve up begins.
+Just like that, the carve-up begins.
 But not to worry, because all you have to do is take your lumps, weather the storm, and wait until it’s someone else’s turn.
 Before long, the cross-hairs shift away from you and your boots (which you maintain are still alright despite the razzing); and the process of ritual sacrifice begins anew.
-Besides, comes from a place of love and will benefit consequently benefit all – at least that’s what the social science says.
+Besides, comes from a place of love and will benefit consequently benefit all – at least that’s what social science says.

 In the last instalment of An Idiot’s Take On Anthropology, we examined why men vastly overestimate their ability to fight through the loosely academic lens of the Dunning-Kruger effect.
 This time around, we’ll examine the everyday social interactions of roasting your mates, as well as the psychological benefits of teasing.
 According to science, that is.